Chapter 13 Bankruptcy

 A Chapter 13 Bankruptcy is filed to:

-Where the debtor is behind and wishes to catch up on home mortgage payments and/or car loans, Chapter 13 bankruptcy can spread out your delinquency and help you catch up to keep your home and car.
-In the meantime, by filing Chapter 13 bankruptcy, your scheduled foreclosure sale is canceled and any car repossession action is stopped.
+When the debtor is behind and wishes to catch up on home mortgage payments and/or car loans, Chapter 13 bankruptcy can spread out your delinquency and help you catch up to keep your home and car.
+IIn the meantime, by filing Chapter 13 bankruptcy, your scheduled foreclosure sale is canceled and any car repossession action is stopped.

 In some cases, Chapter 13 bankruptcy can get rid of your second mortgage.
-This is very prevalent in Central Oregon these days, especially in Bend.
-If the current value of your home is less than the balance of your first mortgage, you can petition a bankruptcy judge to strip the second mortgage from your home and have it considered general, dischargeable, unsecured debt, just as if it is now a credit card debt or medical bill.
+If the current value of your home is less than the balance of your first mortgage, you can petition a bankruptcy judge to strip the second mortgage from your home and have it considered a general, dischargeable, unsecured debt, just as if it is a credit card debt or medical bill.
 This is a big reason why some debtors choose to file a Chapter 13 — to wipe out an entire second mortgage!

 Other Important Characteristics of a Chapter 13 Bankruptcy Include: